 Step 2: Add Your Calorie Surplus

 For many, increasing your daily calories by 5 to 10% is sufficient in promoting lean muscle growth.
-For example, if your daily calorie needs are 2500, you can add 250 calories per day.
+For example, if your daily calorie needs are 2500, you can consume 250 extra calories per day.

-But there may be some differences in calorie needs based on starting body composition and level of training.
+But there may be some differences in calorie needs per person based on starting body composition and level of training.

 The less trained you are, the more quickly you can gain muscle mass (8).
 This is because you have not yet started to tap into your full muscle building potential and may find it easier to build a larger amount of lean mass more quickly than a highly trained individual who has already built a large amount of muscle.

-Moreover, some research suggests that naturally lean individuals are more likely to gain muscle than body fat in a large calorie surplus (9,10,11,12,13).
+Moreover, some research suggests that naturally lean individuals with a low body fat percentage are more likely to gain muscle than body fat in a large calorie surplus (9,10,11,12,13).
 In addition, naturally skinny individuals may require more calories overall - sometimes requiring them to eat to the point of discomfort on a regular basis.

 You can use the following research-based recommendations to determine more specific calorie goals: